 Figure 14 A locomotive lampshade structure

-Firstly, the bending difficulty is instantly reduced, and the bending interference problem is solved;
+Firstly, this instantly reduces the bending difficulty and solves the bending interference problem;

-Secondly, the weld length is shortened to 55% of the original length, reducing the cost and improving efficiency.
+Secondly, shortening the weld length to 55% of the original reduces costs and improves efficiency.

 Summary

 The bending process is an efficient study, and manufacturing will continue to encounter various new problems.
-Many measures to solve the bending interference need to be considered from various aspects, combined with production, manufacturing, cost, and cycle time, to select the appropriate program to improve product quality and production efficiency.
+To solve bending interference, we must consider production, manufacturing, cost, and cycle time.
+Selecting the right program improves quality and efficiency.